 Call the Merit Badge Counselor: Get in touch with the Merit Badge Counselor and tell them that you want to earn the merit badge.
 The counselor may ask to meet you to explain what is expected and to start helping you complete the requirements.
 You should also discuss work that you have already started or possibly completed.

 Unless otherwise specified, work for a requirement can be started at any time: Ask your counselor to help you learn the things you need to know or do.
 You should obtain and read the merit badge pamphlet on the subject.

 Show Your Stuff: When you are ready, call the counselor again to make an appointment.
 When you go take along the things you have made to meet the requirements.
 If they are too big to move, take pictures or have an adult tell in writing what you have done.
 The counselor will test you on each requirement to make sure you know your stuff and have done or can do the things required.

 Requirements: You are expected to meet the requirements as they are stated—no more and no less.
 You must do exactly what is stated in the requirements.
 If it says "show or demonstrate," that is what you must do.
 Just telling about it isn't enough.
 The same thing holds true for such words as "make," "list," "in the field," and "collect," "identify," and "label."

 Get the Badge: When the counselor is satisfied that you have met each requirement, they will sign your application (the "blue card").
 Give the signed application to your unit leader so that your merit badge emblem can be secured for you.

 Merit badge requirement books are available from a local Scout merchandise shop or online at www.scoutstuff.org.

-Before purchasing a merit badge book, speak with Troop Librarian about whether one is available to borrow from the Troop.
-To keep our Library stocked, please donate any un-needed merit badge books.
+Before purchasing a merit badge book, speak with our Troop Librarian about whether one is available to borrow from the Troop.
+To keep our Library stocked, please donate any used merit badge books.
 Thank you.

 Click here for the merit badge requirements and worksheets.